Greg Vavra

-Greg Vavra (born February 19, 1961) is a former Canadian football quarterback who played five seasons in the Canadian Football League with the Calgary Stampeders, BC Lions and Edmonton Eskimos.
+Greg Vavra (born February 19, 1961) is a Canadian former professional football quarterback who played five seasons in the Canadian Football League (CFL) with the Calgary Stampeders, BC Lions and Edmonton Eskimos.
+He played CIAU football for the Calgary Dinosaurs and won the Hec Crighton Trophy in 1983.

 Early life

 Vavra attended Bishop Grandin High School in Calgary, Alberta.

 University career

 Vavra played CIAU football for the Calgary Dinosaurs as a quarterback, placekicker, and punter from 1979 to 1983.
 On October 7, 1983, he set the CIAU record for most passing yards in a game with 627 yards in their game against the Saskatchewan Huskies.
 He set a single season record for passing yards that year with 2,823, which was surpassed in 2002 by Tommy Denison.
 For the season, he was named a First Team All-Canadian and was awarded the Hec Crighton Trophy.
 In his final year in 1983, the Calgary Dinosaurs won the 19th Vanier Cup, with Vavra throwing two touchdowns, as well as kicking five field goals and one convert in the game.
 For his career, he completed 611 passes out of 1200 attempts for 8,401 passing yards and 63 passing touchdowns.

 On November 4, 1983, Vavra became the first University of Calgary student-athlete to have his uniform number (17) retired by a varsity team of the school.
 He was inducted into the University of Calgary Athletic Hall of Fame on October 12, 1995.
 Vavra was inducted into the Canadian Football Hall of Fame as a university player in 2020.